 Manufacturer Brooks calls this saddle the King of the Road.
 It is so as they (Brooks) said.
-Two rear springs provide extra suspension to the riders that helps them to make long distance touring and trekking.
+Two rear springs provide extra suspension to the riders that help them to make long-distance touring and trekking.

 Similarities between Brooks B67 and Flyer

 These dissimilarities in the box will help you to buy the desired one between these two seats: